yangdeal/nodeDevQuickStart/Readme.md

 3. start coding

 # Note
-- All packages should be installed by run npm command inside the docker to avoid conflict
+- Run npm command insde the docker but not from host machine.
+All packages should be installed by run npm command inside the docker to avoid conflict

 # Screen shot
 - start

     ![start](doc/start.png)

 - npm test

     ![npm test](doc/npmtest.png)

 # Reference